oluseguncodess/learning-javascript/documentation.md

 ### Event Delegation

 This is a way of adding a single event listener with the same function and logic to multiple elements by attaching it to a common parent/ancestor rather than to multiple child elements.

 This can work because of the "bubble phase" of event propagation.
+It's more efficient and it's clean code.